Aisha Uqbah Malik

 Aisha Uqbah Malik (born 27 September 1982), also known by her name Aisha Khan, is a Pakistani former television and film actress.
 Her prominent roles include Mahgul from Khuda Mera Bhi Hai, Noor from Noor-e-Zindagi, and Jeena from Mann Mayal.

 Retirement

 In March 2018, Khan announced her retirement from the media industry, citing she had "moved onto the next phase of life".

 Personal life

-In April 2018, Khan married her fiancé, Major Uqbah Hadeed Malik, through whom her mother-in-law is PTI MNA Asma Qadeer.
+In April 2018, Khan married her fiancé, Major Uqbah Hadeed Malik, through whom her mother-in-law is politician and former MNA Asma Qadeer.

+Career

+Malik had her first breakthrough in 203 with the drama Mehndi, playing a mature and competent housewife.